What is CFD trading? The acronym “CFD” stands for Contract for Difference

 What can I trade on?

-Individual equities(shares): limited companies such as Tesco, Apple and Facebook are floated on the stock market meaning anyone can invest in them.
+Limited companies such as Tesco, Apple and Facebook are floated on the stock market meaning anyone can invest in them.
 The shares in these companies rise or fall depending on the overall economic environment or due to factors specific to the company itself - for instance, quarterly earnings, management changes or the appearance of competition in a particular sector.

-Stock indices: examples of stock indices include the UK100, US30 and Japan225.
+Examples of stock indices include the UK100, US30 and Japan225.
 Each index is made up a selection of the top companies, usually in a particular geographical area.
 For example, the UK100 includes the top 100 UK companies by market capitalisation.

-Commodities: commodities include things such as crude oil, gold, silver and copper.
+Commodities include things such as crude oil, gold, silver and copper.
 The price of these can fluctuate due to a number of factors, including global supply and demand, currency fluctuations and geopolitical considerations.

-Currencies: just like commodities and share prices, currency pairs also rise and fall in value.
+Just like commodities and share prices, currency pairs also rise and fall in value.
 Go long if you think the first-named currency in a pair will rise, and go short if you think it'll fall.

 Placing a CFD trade